 Skip to Content

-Sesame Place is one of my favorite places in the world.
-We have been there during every season and I was so excited to take my 3 year old for his first visit to Sesame Place.
-The thing I love most about Sesame Place is how it is perfectly designed for a toddler or preschooler.
+Sesame Place is a delightful family day trip whether you’re coming from New Jersey or you’re local to the area.
+This was my and my family’s first time going since I was a kid!
+Sesame Place is designed with little kids in mind.
 At other theme parks there are so many things that are off limits for the little ones.
-The entire park is designed with their age group in mind.
+At Sesame Place, the entire park is designed with a younger age group in mind.
 It makes the day run so much smoother knowing there is so much toddlers and preschoolers can do at Sesame Place.

 We had a great day exploring all Sesame Place has to offer for the toddler preschooler crowd.
-Thank you Sesame Place for providing the complimentary tickets for the day.
+Thank you Sesame Place for providing the complimentary park tickets, Dine with Elmo tickets, and Abby’s Magic Queue wristbands for the day.
+Don’t wait to plan your visit!
+Buy your discount Sesame Place tickets now!

 Sesame Place Rides for Toddlers and Preschoolers

 One of the great things about Sesame Place is that almost every ride is appropriate for toddlers and preschoolers.
-Even the rides that my son wasn’t tall enough to ride alone he was able to ride with his big sister.
-He didn’t feel like he was missing out on anything all day.
+Even rides that younger children aren’t tall enough to ride alone, they can ride with an older sibling as their companion (ages 14 and up).
+The little kids don’t have to miss out on any of the fun at Sesame Place!

 Captain Cookies High C’s Adventure